 Disadvantages and Advantages of Self-Supervised Learning

-For some scenarios, building large labeled datasets to develop computer vision algorithms is not practically feasible:
+For some scenarios, building large labeled datasets to develop computer vision models is not practically feasible:

 Hence, self-supervised learning could be developed that can successfully learn to recognize new concepts by leveraging only a small amount of labeled examples.